 Typically, students enter the ECHS program in 11th grade.
 However, some programs can start as early as 9th grade.
 The programs beginning in the 9th and 10th grades provide students with a solid preparation for the college level courses, beginning in the 11th grade.
 These schools are often found on a two-year or four-year college campus.

-Benefits of attending an ECHS:
+Benefits of attending an Early College High School

 Students who attend an ECHS do not have to pay tuition.
 This allows them to earn college credits or, in some cases, an Associate's degree without accruing any student debt.